alexandergadulshin/nyanko/README.md

 `src/lib/multi-source.ts` (`multiSourceAPI`) fans out each request to both, merges the responses on a field-by-field basis (preferring the more complete value), and returns the combined record.
 If one source fails, the other transparently fills in.

+`src/lib/aggregator.ts` (`aggregator`) is the single entry point the rest of the app imports.
+It wraps the multi-source merge, caching, and rate limiting behind one typed surface — `aggregator.anime.byId`, `aggregator.search`, `aggregator.cache.invalidate`, `aggregator.health` — so pages and API routes never touch the raw clients directly.

 `src/server/db/schema.ts` ships an `items` + `externalIdMappings` schema so a single internal item ID maps to N external service IDs — adding a third source (Kitsu, AnimeNewsNetwork) only requires a new adapter file, not schema changes.

 ### Caching